 This is probably the biggest unknown now.
 I’m happy to adopt the new approach but what does it really mean?
 You can’t really bargain if you’ve got nothing to offer.
 Maybe programming will just become a hobby and the industry will change beyond recognition?
 Maybe that’s what we should accept.
-Will we all become entrepreneurs from now onwards and just delegate the act of building our solutions to AI agents?
+Will we all become entrepreneurs from now onwards and just delegate the act of building our solutions and ideas to AI agents?

 There’s always the economical factor that dictates adoption of anything.
 Maybe human programmers will still be cheaper at scale than AI?

 For now, Microsoft and OpenAI tries really hard to sell us tools like Copilot or access to ChatGPT API.
 The new generation of tools is still yet to come.

 This is probably where I am at the moment on the spectrum.
 I like programming.
 It’s something that relaxes me and I enjoy it personally.
 It seems though that all of a sudden, without much warning the craft may become obsolete.
 It’s a bit depressing to think that all the time you’ve spend to polish your craft may have been essentially in vain and kind of… futile.
 Of course this is not entirely true because (hopefully) some of that expertise is still applicable until AI becomes a self sufficient programmer, still though a bit discouraging at first.

 This is already observable from people that are very enthusiastic about the AI and see the potential how to early adopt it and use it to grow their businesses.
 The opposite is displayed by people who seem to be directly affected by AI, like anyone doing creative intellectual work.